wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.2.22 =

+- Fix: Detecting real upload path when using symbolic links.

 = 4.2.21 =

 - Fix: We can now always detect the parent site correctly on multisite networks.